Bloggers are spamming other bloggers with phony WordPress trackbacks.

 3. If I were to approve this spammy trackback, I would end up with this kind of link as part of my comment section:

-You can see right away that it doesn’t make much sense, unlike the previous example with the legitimate WordPress trackback.
+You can see right away that it doesn’t make much sense, unlike the previous example with a legitimate WordPress trackback.

 How do you REALLY know when it’s a spam trackback?